Who Pays For Pest Control Treatment?

 Insects and other creatures become nuisance pests when they enter human living spaces.
 Most pests have been around for a long time and have perfected ways to enter homes uninvited.
 Homeowners generally bear the responsibility for keeping their home pest free whereas amongst building owners and tenants there can be equal responsibility depending on circumstances.

-- Five Tips For New Landlords - Before taking the plunge into self managing a rental property potential landlords should check out the suggestions in this article.
+- Five Tips For Buying Investment Property - Before taking the plunge into buying investment real estate be sure to read the tips in this article.